kamat-ibm/ibmrecipes/MySQL-5.7_rh7_sl12.md

       which cmake
       $(which cmake) --version
       ```

 ###Product Build - MySQL.

-   1. Download the MySQL 5.6.25 source code from Github.
+   1. Download the MySQL 5.7.10 source code from Github.
     ```shell
     cd /<source_root>/
     git clone https://github.com/mysql/mysql-server.git
     ```

-   1. Move into the ` mysql-server` sub-directory, and checkout branch 5.6
+   1. Move into the ` mysql-server` sub-directory, and checkout branch 5.7
     ```shell
     cd mysql-server
     git branch
-    git checkout 5.6
+    git checkout 5.7
     ```
-    _**Note:** At the time of writing branch 5.6 returned minor version 5.6.25, - this minor version is subject to change._
+    _**Note:** At the time of writing branch 5.7 returned minor version 5.7.10, - this minor version is subject to change._

    1. Configure and Build the MySQL Software.
     ```shell
-    cmake .
+    cmake . -DDOWNLOAD_BOOST=1 -DWITH_BOOST=.
     gmake
     ```